space-concordia-robotics/robotics-prototype/robot/rospackages/README.md

 # ROS packages

-## setting up ROS and the workspace
+## Setting up ROS and the workspace for our custom packages

-Assuming ROS is properly installed, you need to setup a catkin workspace, add the package into the src folder and build the package with `catkin_make`.

-The simplest way to make use of these packages is to run `catkin_make` from the `rospackages` folder and either run the following line from your terminal or add it to your `~/.bashrc` file to have it be run every time you open a new terminal:
+Assuming ROS is properly installed, you need to have a catkin workspace in which all the packages are stored.
+Lucky for you, the `rospackages` folder in this repo is made specifically for this purpose.
+If this is your first time using one of these packages or you have just made modifications to a package, run `catkin_make` from the `rospackages` folder to build all the packages in this folder for use by ROS.
+Next, run the following line from your terminal:
 ```
 . /home/path-to-repo/robot/rospackages/devel/setup.bash`
 ```
+Add this line to your `~/.bashrc` file (to have it called every time you open a new terminal) if you haven't already, because otherwise your shell won't be aware of the nodes and other resources from packages in `rospackages`.

-After that, you may need to install additional packages to get the following homemade packages working.
+After that, you may need to install additional packages to get the homemade packages working.
 But in a perfect world all the dependencies are already handled.

+## Setting up ROS and the workspace for isolated testing

+If you would like to test a package in isolation from the rest of our packages, you can make your own workspace following a guide on the ROS wiki.
+To make sure it's fully isolated you can also comment out the `. /path-to-rospackages/devel/setup.bash` line in `~/.bashrc` before opening new terminals.
+As usual, once your package is ready to be tested, run `catkin_make` in the workspace and then use the same strategy of sourcing `/devel/setup.bash` except this time the file is in the isolated workspace.

 ## ping_acknowledgement